All applications will be processed through OTCAS. There is no supplemental application required by Elmhurst University.

 How to Apply

-Qualified applicants will be notified via email beginning January through early February if selected for an interview with the master of occupational therapy program faculty.
-Admission decisions will be made no later than mid-February.
+Qualified applicants will be notified via email beginning December through January if selected for an interview with the master of occupational therapy program faculty.
+Interviews will be conducted from December 1 to January 30.
+Admission decisions will be made by two weeks after the interview.

 For assistance regarding the OTCAS application, please refer to the OTCAS frequently asked questions web page at OTCAS FAQ.